Johnnyv01/Johnnyv01/README.md

-<h1 align="center"> Hi 👋</h1>
+<h2 align="start"> Hi There 👋</h2>
-<h3 align="center"> Hello, I'm Jonathan Vicente.
+<p align="start"> Hello, I'm Jonathan Vicente.
 I'm Software Developer with 2 years experience.
-I have the opportunity to work with different technologies on different projects</h3>
+I have the opportunity to work with different technologies on different projects</p>

 <h3 align="left">Languages and Tools:</h3>